 Users can find or get the expected insights at the right time by using intelligent search, actionable recommendations, and interactive stories.
 Instantly assist everyone in making better and faster decisions!

-Search-based analytics is a relatively new text analysis concept with a long way to go.
+Search-based analytics tools are relatively new text analysis concepts with a long way to go.
 The future of advanced search analytics platforms has enormous potential since technology holds the key to unlocking what’s on people’s minds and we can’t even imagine right now.